Maximize tax savings

-In the case of mutual funds, the decision about the choice of stocks and their trading is solely in the hands of the fund manager.
+In the case of mutual funds, the fund manager decides the stocks to be included in the portfolio.
 You do not have control over which stock is to be picked and for what duration.
 As an investor, if you invest in mutual funds, you do not have the option to exit from some stocks that are in your portfolio.
 The decisions of the fate of the stocks rest in the hands of the fund manager.
 This way, an individual investing in stocks has more control over their investment than an investor who invests in mutual funds.

-When you invest directly, you will need to invest a lot more time and research into your stock while in the case of mutual funds, you can be passive.
+When you invest directly, you will need to have a lot of time and research into your stock while in the case of mutual funds, you can be passive.
 The fund manager is the one who invests his time to manage your portfolio.

-When investing in mutual funds, remember that you will have to give the funds at least 5-7 years to generate good returns as these have a longer-term growth trajectory.
+When investing in mutual funds, remember that you will have to give the funds at least 5-7 years to generate good returns as these have a long-term growth trajectory.
 In the case of stocks, you can get quick and good returns if you choose the right stocks and sell them at the right time.

-Still unsure about which investment option to choose from?
+Still unsure about which investment option to choose?
 Visit ClearTax to explore your options for investment from a diverse offering of investment schemes.